1200 W. Washington Street

 Who will this affect?

-This will affect customers in the 480, 520 and 928 area codes.
+As customers in the 480 Area Code are already completing calls via 10-digit dialing, this will only affect customers in the 602 and 623 area codes.
 This will not affect any other customers in any other of the Arizona area codes.

-I’m a customer in one of these area codes.
+I’m a customer in either the 602 or 623 area codes.
 When do I have to start dialing all 10 digits?

 What will *not* change?